jerrymaaan/CSVthis/README.md

 - scripts: Recommended for advanced users with Python skills!
 Instead of
-using a formula as described above you can write your own scripts for handling data.
+using a formula as described above you can write your own script for handling data.
-It contains another object with a list of your scripts.
-Each key is
-the identifier of your script and will be displayed as the graphs name.
-Each value contains the filename of your script.
 To write your own python script create a new python file in /lib/personal_scripts.
 The script name has to be the same as how you mentioned it in the config.json.
 The file itself